 AWS Health Dashboard / AWS Status Dashboard

-AWS Health Dashboard is the central place where you can get the most accurate and updated status information about AWS cloud platform status.
+AWS Health Dashboard is the central place to get the most accurate and updated status information about the AWS cloud platform status.
 It includes information on outages, performance degradation, and other health events.
 The dashboard is updated in real-time, so you can always see the latest service availability and performance information.
-You can use the dashboard to stay informed about your AWS services’ health and troubleshoot issues as they occur by receiving events from Evenbridge.
+You can use the dashboard to stay informed about your AWS services’ health and troubleshoot issues by receiving events from Eventbridge.
 AWS Health Dashboard allows unauthenticated users to get general information about AWS service status updates across all AWS Regions and services.

 The historical status of all AWS services